dotkernel/api-documentation/docs/book/v7/installation/doctrine-orm.md

 > The version number `YYYYMMDDHHMMSS` is the timestamp of the migration.

+### Important Security Concern

+The following section deals with fixtures which create the first user and role records in the database.
+We recommend you **edit the names and passwords** found in the files below to prevent unauthorized users from logging into your application:

+- `src/Core/src/App/Fixture/UserLoader.php`.
+- `src/Core/src/App/Fixture/AdminLoader.php`.

+Look for these methods and change their current parameters:

+- `setIdentity` for the **username**,
+- `usePassword` for the **password**,
+- and optionally `setFirstName` and `setLastName`.

 ### Executing Fixtures

 Fixtures are used to seed the database with initial values.